Hayoung93/FixMatch-pytorch/README.md

 ### Trained weight
 - RandomAugment
     - Best val acc model was not saved for some early experiments
+    - Refer to [papaerswithcode](https://paperswithcode.com/sota/image-classification-on-stl-10), 92.02 is the official score.

 | RA magnitude | RA number | epochs | Initial LR | val acc |
 | :---: | :---: | :---: | :---: | :---: |